What is Web Page Weight and How Does It Impact Site Performance?

 5. Easier Maintenance

-Websites with smaller page sizes often have cleaner and more simplified code.
+Websites with smaller page sizes often have cleaner and simpler code.
 It can make maintenance easier, as there are fewer elements to manage, which results in reduced development time and costs.

 6. Better User Engagement